omershlo/simple-bulletproof-js/README.md

 To run: 1) npm install.
 2) node bulletproof_single.js

-To configure value and range: change parameters inside controller().
+To configure value and range: (a) change value inside controller() and (b) change bound in Consts.js.

 Verifier should return true if OK.